 These tragic White Flight numbers reflect the racism in our history and reflect on the original question above.
 What can a White person do to help make Black lives matter?
 What can Whites do to reverse our racist history?

 The first thing a White person can do is to monitor their own behavior and stop any openly racist behaviors they may be doing out of habit.

 I have lived long enough to know that nobody can claim they are not racist.
 Anyone who tries to claim they are the "least racist person in this room" must know that such a statement is absolutely worthless and only a red flag.
 Your life and decisions and actions will show if you are racist.
 You can NEVER verbally claim you are not racist.
 Such judgments can only be made after you have died.
 They can only be made by those who knew you in life.

 Racism is deep.
 Being racist in the U.S. is painfully normal.
 It is institutional!
 We must work on it constantly.
 That work is never finished.

-I was a middle school teacher.
-I tried to do that with my students and help start the School Time Capsule Project, an open-source student motivation system outlined in detail at www.StudentMotivation.org.
-I am now a School Time Capsule Postmaster Volunteer helping run this priceless project in several neighborhood schools.
-It takes maybe three volunteer days a year at a school to make this project possible.
+I am now retired but continue to volunteer as a School Time Capsule Postmaster helping run this priceless project in several neighborhood schools here in Oak Cliff and West Dallas.
+It takes maybe three volunteer days a year per school to make this free-to-use, open-source project possible.